finegeometer/sandpile-3d/README.md

 [Try it!](https://finegeometer.github.io/sandpile-3d/)

-WASD, Space, Shift to move
+WASD, Space, Shift to move.

 After clicking on the canvas, move the mouse to rotate.

 Press Enter to add 1 to the center pile.